 Budapest is the capital and the most populous city in Hungary.
 The city is a combination of two major cities, Buda and Pest, which are separated by the Danube river and a small third city named Obuda.
 This lively eastern European city has a proud history and culture.
 Budapest is famous for its 19th-century architectural buildings and its unique nightlife.
 Stopover in Budapest during a multi city tour and enjoy this stunning city.
-If you don't know where to start, here's our 4 days in Budapest itinerary to help you plan your multi-city trip better.
+If you don't know where to start, here's our 4 days in Budapest itinerary and we also have an interesting facts about Budapest to help you plan your multi city trip better.

 4 Days In Budapest, Hungary Itinerary